 Birthplace: Indianapolis, Indiana, United States of America

-Larry King is an American television and radio host, actor, voice artist, and comedian whose work has been recognized with awards including two Peabodys and 10 Cable ACE Awards.
-He began as a local Florida journalist and radio interviewer in the 1950s and 1960s and became prominent as an all-night national radio broadcaster starting in 1978.
+Larry King (born Lawrence Harvey Zeiger; November 19, 1933) is an American television and radio host, whose work has been recognized with awards including two Peabodys, an Emmy award, and 10 Cable ACE Awards.
+King began as a local Florida journalist and radio interviewer in the 1950s and 1960s and gained prominence beginning in 1978 as host of The Larry King Show, an all-night nationwide call-in radio program heard on the Mutual Broadcasting System.
 From 1985 to 2010, he hosted the nightly interview television program Larry King Live on CNN.
-He currently hosts Larry King Now on Hulu and RT America during the week, and on Thursdays he hosts Politicking with Larry King, a weekly political talk show which airs in the evening on the same two channels. ...more on Wikipedia
+He currently hosts Larry King Now on Hulu and RT America during the week, and on Thursdays he hosts Politicking with Larry King, a weekly political ...more on Wikipedia

 Birthplace: New York City, New York, United States of America

-James Douglas Muir "Jay" Leno is an American comedian, actor, writer, producer, voice actor and television host.
-Leno was the host of NBC's The Tonight Show with Jay Leno from 1992 to 2009.
-Beginning in September 2009, Leno started a primetime talk show, titled The Jay Leno Show, which aired weeknights at 10:00 p.m.
-ET, also on NBC.
+James Douglas Muir Leno (born April 28, 1950) is an American comedian, actor, writer, producer, and television host.
+After doing stand-up comedy for years, he became the host of NBC's The Tonight Show with Jay Leno from 1992 to 2009.
+Beginning in September 2009, Leno started a primetime talk show, titled The Jay Leno Show, which aired weeknights at 10:00pm ET, also on NBC.
 After The Jay Leno Show was canceled in January 2010 amid a host controversy, Leno returned to host The Tonight Show with Jay Leno on March 1, 2010.
-Leno hosted his last episode of The Tonight Show on February 6, 2014.
-That same year, he was inducted into the Television Hall of Fame. ...more on Wikipedia
+He hosted his last episode of The Tonight Show on February 6, 2014.
+That year, he was inducted into the Television Hall of Fame.
+Since 2014, Leno has hosted Jay Leno's Garage. ...more on Wikipedia